energywebfoundation/ssi-hub/docs/revocation.md

 Solution: As currently done with issuance, we require that revoker's publish their credential publicly (e.g. to IPFS) in order to revoke and in order for their revocations to be verifiable

-## Class Diagrams
+## Entities

+### Aggregate Roots
-### NamespaceStatusLists
+#### NamespaceStatusLists

-`NamespaceStatusLists` is the aggregate root that manages the `StatusListCredentials` for a given namespace.
+`NamespaceStatusLists` is the aggregate root that manages the allocations of status list entries for a given namespace and associates a status list with a given namespace.
-All operations on a `StatusListCredential` should be through the `NamespaceRevocation`.
-All methods on `NamespaceRevocation` should be able to be performed concurrently.

-### StatusListCredential
+#### StatusListCredential

-`StatusListCredential.id` maps to `CredentialWithStatus.statusListCredential`.
-This is in line with the `id` property guidance for [StatusList2021Credential](https://w3c-ccg.github.io/vc-status-list-2021/#statuslist2021credential).
+`StatusListCredential` maps a status list id to the actual [StatusList2021Credential](https://w3c-ccg.github.io/vc-status-list-2021/#statuslist2021credential).

+The actual VC is in a separate aggregate root from the status list id to namespace association in order to have tighter consistency boundaries:
+- During entry allocation, one needs knowledge of the entries across a namespace.
+One needs to answer the question: "Is there an open entry in the status lists of the namespace?"
+- During entry update, one only needs knowledge of updates across a given status list.
+One needs to answer the question: "Can I apply an update to this status list?"

-### CredentialWithStatus
+#### CredentialWithStatus

 `CredentialWithStatus` represents a credential with a StatusList2021 [credentialStatus](https://www.w3.org/TR/vc-data-model/#status) property.
 `CredentialWithStatus` is a separate aggregate root in order to more easily enforce the unique constraint of the `CredentialWithStatus.id`.

+`CredentialWithStatus.statusListCredential` corresponds to `StatusListCredential.statusListId` and `NamespaceStatusList.statusListId`.
+This is in line with the `id` property guidance for [StatusList2021Credential](https://w3c-ccg.github.io/vc-status-list-2021/#statuslist2021credential).

-If the association of a credential to an entry is located within the `NamespaceStatusLists` aggregate root, then is is not possible to have a consistency boundary around the revocations of a single namespace as one would need to check that a given `CredentialWithStatus.id` has not been saved to a different `NamespaceStatusLists`.
+If the association of a credential to an entry is located within the `NamespaceStatusLists` aggregate root, then is is not possible to efficiently search for a credential.
+In other words, if needed to look across all of the `NamespaceStatusLists` for a credential, then one would need to lock updates across all namespaces to be sure that a data wasn't inserted during the search.

+### Class Diagram

 ```mermaid
 classDiagram